Bruges, Belgium

 What are the schools in Bruges like?

 "The International School of Bruges (ISB) is one of the best international schools in Bruges.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 ISB offers a rigorous academic program that prepares students for success in higher education and beyond.
 The school also offers a wide range of extracurricular activities, including sports, music, art, and drama.
 The Bilingual School of Bruges (BSB) is another excellent bilingual school in Bruges, Belgium.
 It is an independent, non-profit, co-educational day school offering a bilingual curriculum for students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 BSB offers a rigorous academic program that prepares students for success in higher education and beyond.
-The school also offers a wide range of extracurricular activities, including sports, music, art, and drama," explained one expat living in Bruges, Belgium.
+The school also offers a wide range of extracurricular activities, including sports, music, art, and drama," remarked one parent with kids at in Bruges.

 What are the pros and cons of living in Bruges?